Do You Know These 20 Fun Facts About New Orleans, Louisiana?

 St. Louis Cathedral is the US' oldest active Roman Catholic church

 St. Louis Cathedral in Jackson Square is another of the iconic NOLA landmarks.
-But few people know that the church is the oldest continuously active Roman Catholic cathedral in the United States.
+But few people know that the church is the oldest Roman Catholic cathedral in the US that has been continuously active.
 The cathedral was constructed in 1727 and has been used as an active Catholic church ever since.

 Another of various New Orleans history facts is that the cathedral experienced a fire in the late 1700s and was reconstructed in the 1850s.
 While the structure you see today isn't the complete original, a visit to St. Louis Cathedral has to be on your New Orleans itinerary.